Southwestern Native American jewelry is a term for any Native jewelry from the American Southwest, a specific region covering the following states:

 Authentic Navajo Jewelry

-Other materials found in authentic traditional Navajo jewelry include coral, which represents female energy, a counterpoint to turquoise’s male energy.
+Authentic traditional Navajo jewelry often incorporates coral, which symbolizes female energy in contrast to turquoise’s representation of male energy.

-- Constructed pieces: sheets of flat silver are cut and shaped, then often stamped or engraved to create a backdrop for turquoise stones.
+- Constructed pieces involve the cutting and shaping of flat silver, followed by stamping or engraving, to create a backdrop for turquoise stones.

-- Sandcasting – A form of silversmithing where silver is poured into a design and hand-carved.
+- Sandcasting is a silversmithing technique in which silver is poured into a design and then hand-carved.

-- Concho belt – A silver belt decoration traditionally worn loosely on the hips over clothing layers.
+- A concho belt is a silver belt decoration that is typically worn loosely on the hips over clothing layers.

-Traditional heishi beads are smooth flat discs, though in modern times the term is interchangeable with rounded beadwork.
-True handmade heishi beads are becoming harder to come across due to the labor involved (up to two weeks for a single strand).
+Traditional heishi beads are typically smooth flat discs, but nowadays the term is often used to describe rounded beadwork as well.
+However, it is becoming increasingly difficult to find true handmade heishi beads due to the extensive labor required, which can take up to two weeks to create a single strand.

-To make authentic Native American heishi beads for a necklace, the artist must:
+To create genuine Native American heishi beads for a necklace, the artist must:

-- Slice the shell or gemstone into strips.
+- Cut the shell or gemstone into strips.

 - Drill the squares.

-- Run the unshaped beads along a wire.
+- Thread the unshaped beads onto the wire.

-- Grind and shape the beads using a stone wheel.
+- The beads are then ground and shaped using a stone wheel.

-- Traditional jewelry of this type uses beads no more than an eighth of an inch long and polished on a wheel down to uniform size and appearance.
-Not an easy feat!
+- To polish the necklace, friction from a leather belt is used.
+Traditional jewelry of this type typically consists of beads that are no more than an eighth of an inch long and are polished on a wheel to achieve a uniform size and appearance.
+It is a challenging task.

 - Turquoise